 But not all analysts share Hykawy’s concerns.

-“I think to draw a dotted line from a prototype facility in Alabama run by SMS Siemag’s [technology] all the way back to what would be delivered for Orbite here in Canada is a bit of a stretch,” analyst Marc Johnson of M Partners said in a April 20 interview.
+“I think to draw a dotted line from a prototype facility in Alabama run by SMS Siemag, all the way back to what would be delivered for Orbite here in Canada, is a bit of a stretch,” analyst Marc Johnson of M Partners said in a April 20 interview.

-Johnson has a “buy” on the stock and a $15 price target.
+Johnson has a “buy” recommendation on the stock and a $15 price target.

 “Orbite’s waste acid feed reaching the hydrothermal acid regeneration plant is expected to be much cleaner than that of a steel mill pickling operation.
-Orbite’s waste acid feed to the H-ARP is expected to contain mainly water, hydrochloric acid, iron chloride and rare earth elements.
-Everything else would be diverted (e.g. aluminum chloride is calcined and the magnesium oxide is spray roasted).
-The point here is that a cleaner spent acid means less process risk.”
+Orbite’s waste acid feed to the hydrothermal acid regeneration process is expected to contain mainly water, hydrochloric acid, iron chloride and rare earth elements.
+Everything else would be diverted.
+The point here is that a cleaner-spent acid means less process risk.”

-Based on a detailed estimate of the costs of the SGA plant, Moreno says Orbite “does not need by-product (e.g. rare earths) revenue to be competitive or economic.”
+Based on a detailed cost estimate for the SGA plant, Moreno predicts Orbite “does not need by-product revenue to be competitive or economic.”

-She concludes: “There have been unprecedented attacks and so far unfounded attempts to discredit Orbite’s project.
+She concludes that “there have been unprecedented attacks, and so far unfounded attempts to discredit Orbite’s project.
 We will continue to monitor the sentiment towards the stock.”

-Moreno maintains a “speculative buy” on Orbite and $11.20 target price.
+Moreno maintains a “speculative buy” on Orbite and an $11.20 target price.

-More than a month after the PEA was released the Autorité des marchés financiers (AMF) halted trading in the stock for nearly six weeks, requesting more information on the study’s rare earth component.
+More than a month after the PEA was released, Quebec financial regulator the Autorité des marchés financiers (AMF) halted trading in the stock for nearly six weeks, requesting more information on the study’s rare-earth component.
 The cease trade order was lifted on April 4.

-During the 6-week trading halt, Orbite carried out an independent audit of its PEA as requested by the AMF.
-On March 30, the audit confirmed “despite the lack of clarity of the data and analyses, the conclusions of the January 12, 2012 technical report are valid and there is no evidence of fraudulent or exaggerated claims or disclosures in this report.”
+During the six-week trading halt, Orbite carried out an independent audit of its PEA as requested by the AMF.
+On March 30, the audit confirmed that “despite the lack of clarity of the data and analyses, the conclusions of the Jan.
+12, 2012 technical report are valid, and there is no evidence of fraudulent or exaggerated claims or disclosures in this report.”

-Orbite is expected to release an updated PEA for the project by May 31.
-The major changes will include categorizing the resource into measured, indicated and inferred and adding alternate fuel scenarios, says Johnson.
+Orbite intends to update the PEA by May 31.
+The major changes will include categorizing the resource into measured, indicated and inferred, and adding alternate fuel scenarios, Johnson says.

-In late March, the company also entered a MOU with Rusal, where the world’s largest aluminum producer intends to acquire a 25% interest in the initial phase of Orbite’s first SGA plant for $25 million.
+In late March, the company also entered a memorandum of understanding with Rusal, where the world’s largest aluminum producer intends to acquire a 25% interest in the initial phase of Orbite’s first SGA plant for $25 million.
 Rusal also has the right to participate in the following phases.

-Orbite expects to start producing revenue by year end from its high purity alumina plant, which doesn’t require an acid regeneration system.
-It intends to get its first SGA plant, which does use the hydrothermal process online by late 2013 or early 2014.
+Orbite should start producing revenue by year-end from its high-purity alumina plant, which doesn’t require an acid-regeneration system.
+It intends to get its first SGA plant — which uses the hydrothermal process — online by late 2013, or early 2014.